This is now a topic of concern because sending money to Nigeria from other countries is always of great help to our relatives and friends living here.

-To make things easier for you, we have carefully selected some apps we think will suite your international money transfer needs to Nigeria.
+To make things easier for you, we have carefully selected some apps we think will suit your international money transfer needs to Nigeria.

-Best Apps to Send Money to Nigeria in 2021
+Best Apps to Send Money to Nigeria (Safe and Secure)

-Payoneer is an online banking platform through which people and send and receive money in Nigeria.
+Payoneer is an online banking platform through which people send and receive money in Nigeria.

 With Payoneer, you can open a virtual bank account in various currencies such as US Dollars, Euros and British Pounds.